 Missouri's hauntings reach back centuries to the Native Americans of the region who had traditions for keeping the dead from returning to this world.
 Some are genuine hauntings, while others may be Missouri urban legends, but there are dozens of haunted spots in the Show-Me State.
-Many of the sites are open to the public (such as the Lemp Mansion), or you can visit them during special events.
+Many Missouri's most haunted places are open to the public (such as the Lemp Mansion), or you can visit them during special events.

 Missouri's Most Haunted House - The Screaming House, Union